dativebase/dativerf/docs/design.rst

 Done
 --------------------------------------------------------------------------------

 - DONE.
+The user can export a single form to various textual formats.
+- DONE.
 The authenticated OLD's application settings should be displayed at a URL path that contains the OLD slug.
 - DONE.
 When a user is logged out, we route them to the login GUI but the path